Quickstart

 Push your first release

-Build your JS bundle and upload it via the CLI.
+Build your JS bundle and upload it to the dashboard.

 bash